Kleiner Perkins partner Murphy leaves to join Menlo Ventures

-SAN FRANCISCO (Reuters) - A Kleiner Perkins Caufield & Byers partner once viewed as a successor to firm leader John Doerr is leaving to join Menlo Ventures as a managing director.
+SAN FRANCISCO, June 11 (Reuters) - A Kleiner Perkins Caufield & Byers partner once viewed as a successor to firm leader John Doerr is leaving to join Menlo Ventures as a managing director.

 Matt Murphy, who assumed notoriety earlier this year during the high-profile harassment and retaliation trial brought by former Kleiner partner Ellen Pao, will move next month to Menlo, both he and his new firm said.
 Menlo is known for investments including ride-on-demand service Uber, recently valued at $40 billion.